yachielab/QUEEN/README.md

   > `QUEEN_object`

   #### Example code 14: Crop a sequence fragment within a specified region
   If the second fragment of "Example code 11" is for further manipulation, `cropdna()` is convenient.
+  (Expected runtime: less than 1 sec.)

   **Source code (continued from the previous code)**
   ```python